Inca Trail, Slow Version

 1

-We will depart for your Inca Trail Tour from Cusco at 5 a.m. in private transportation and head toward KM 82, the starting point of the Inca Trail.
+We leave Cusco for your Machu Picchu Inca Trail tour by private transport at 5:00 am and head towards KM 82, the starting point of the Inca Trail.
 After this beautiful drive, your chef will prepare breakfast before you start your trek.
-We start our hike walking along the left shore of the Urubamba River, following the trail along a flat terrain, to the community of Miskay (2800 m /9184 ft).
-The first couple of hours of the trek are relatively easy as we make our way to our first Inca site and checkpoint, Patallacta.
-This site will start the approach to Machu Picchu.
-After we arrive at Patallacta, we will make our way down into the canyon to enjoy lunch and the views of Patallacta.
-From Patallacta, we will continue on the trail at an easygoing pace, while enjoying the scenery and haring stories from your guide.
-It's about a two-hour walk to reach our camping site at the village of Hatunchaka (3,300 meters).
+We begin our trek along the left bank of the Urubamba River, following the trail through flat terrain to the community of Miskay (2800m).
+The first two hours of the trek are relatively easy as we make our way to our first Inca site and checkpoint, Patallacta.
+This is where the approach to Machu Picchu begins.

 Hatunchaca